esdandreu/WakePi/README.md

 You need a premium account.
 If you are logged with facebook check this: [username](https://www.spotify.com/account/overview/) [password](https://www.spotify.com/au/account/set-device-password/)
 I give you the client_id and the client_secret of my Spotify app, if you prefer to create your you can do it [here](https://developer.spotify.com/my-applications/#!/applications)

+**Then go to the config.txt located in the WakePi folder and add there the username too.**
+You don't need to add the password there but the first time you run the code you will be prompt to log in your spotify account and grant access to the app, then you have to copy the full url of the webpage you have been redirected (google) and paste it in the terminal ("Ctrl+Mayus+V")

 ### Enable auto boot